Quasi-Judicial Bodies: An Overview

 - Matters pending before a State Human Rights Commission or any other Commission

-- Complaints filed after one year from the date of the alleged violation
+- Complaints filed after one year from the date of the alleged violation (unless special circumstances exist)

 - Allegations not against a public servant

-- Civil disputes, service matters, industrial disputes, or allegations not constituting a specific violation of human rights
+- Civil disputes, service matters, industrial disputes or allegations not constituting a specific violation of human rights

-- Matters sub-judice before a Court/ Tribunal
+- Matters sub‑judice before a court or tribunal

 National Commission for Minorities